 When Black women enter the academy they often have a host of potentially rewarding experiences available.
-What limits those opportunities are the internal and external barriers that present themselves at various times during one's academic career.
+What limits those opportunities internal and external barriers?
 Internal barriers are based on a combination of personal style and perceptions of one's capability to work within the department and college.
-One woman might hold a well-founded belief that this "parochial, chauvinistic, traditional system has worked hard to keep her out or to limit her involvement and advancement (Barnes, 1986)."
+One woman might hold a well-founded belief that this "parochial, chauvinistic, traditional system has worked hard to keep her out or to limit her involvement and advancement" (Barnes, 1986).
 Another woman might enter without these preconceived notions and learn to maneuver around obstacles that are placed in her path.
 Both have the potential to become successful scholars and academics, but the first would be most likely to not succeed because of her preconceived notions, regardless of validity.